ernesto-sun/rotator-js/README.md

 # rotator-js
-simple rotator made in JavaScript (cumulus, tag-cloud)
+Simple Rotator made in JavaScript (cumulus, tag-cloud)

-Using jQuery for initialization and (a litle bit) jQuery-mobile to support touch-screens Designed for simplicity and performance.
-Using only Javascript at the movement-routine
+Using jQuery for initialization and (a litle bit) jQuery-mobile to support touch-screens.
+Designed for simplicity and performance.
+Using only Javascript at the movement-routine.

 Open Source
 @copyright (C) 2015 Ing.
 Ernst Johann Peterec